Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Conclusion

 \section{Conclusion}

 This paper is the first to study price negotiations on online marketplaces while explicitly accounting for the fact that buyers naturally search for alternative sellers, which creates a commitment problem in completing payments, a feature that has long been pervasive in practice.
-I build a structural model of bargaining with buyer search in which buyers self-select into commitment status, and sellers require a premium from non committed buyers when accepting their counteroffers.
-Using detailed textual data from a Japanese online platform, I detect buyer attempts to credibly convey immediate payment and show that sellers accept lower counteroffers from such buyers, consistent with the model’s predictions.
+I build a structural model of bargaining with buyer search in which buyers self-select into commitment status, and sellers require a premium from non-committed buyers when accepting their counteroffers.
+Using detailed textual data from a Japanese online platform, I detect buyer attempts to credibly convey immediate payment and show that sellers accept lower counteroffers from such buyers, consistent with the model's predictions.

-Counterfactual analysis shows that a full commitment policy can reduce overall welfare.
-In equilibrium, sellers, especially those with higher valuations, respond by raising their list prices, while the elimination of the option value of search during bargaining further reduces buyer welfare.
-The platform also experiences a revenue loss through both the extensive margin, due to less frequent counteroffers and more declines, and the intensive margin, due to lower negotiated prices.
-Although these quantitative results are specific to the institutional setting and estimated primitives in this market, the underlying framework and economic mechanism are applicable to other bargaining environments in which buyers can continue searching while negotiating.
+Counterfactual analysis shows that a full commitment policy increases overall welfare, driven primarily by seller gains that outweigh buyer losses and are accompanied by a modest gain for the platform.
+In equilibrium, sellers, particularly those with higher valuations, respond by raising their list prices, while the elimination of the option value of search during bargaining further reduces buyer welfare.
+Although the platform experiences a reduction in negotiated trade, both through fewer counteroffers and more declines at the extensive margin and through lower negotiated prices at the intensive margin, the increase in list prices more than offsets these losses and yields a modest increase in platform welfare.
+Although these quantitative results are specific to the institutional setting and estimated primitives in this market, the underlying framework and economic mechanism apply more broadly to bargaining environments in which buyers can continue searching while negotiating.